Tessi-Tms/TmsMediaBundle/README.md

 ### Configure your filesystems

+The filesystem abstract layer permits you to develop your application without the need to know where you media will be stored and how.
+Another advantage of this is the possibility to update your files location without any on the code apart from the definition of your filesystem.

+#### Example of configuration

-The following is a local sample configuration for the KnpGaufretteBundle.
+The following configuration is a local sample configuration for the KnpGaufretteBundle.
 It will create a filesystem service called **gaufrette_gallery_filesyytem** which can be used in the MediaBundle.
+All the uploaded files will be stored in */web/uploads* directory.

 ```php